- Counseling & Other Support Services

 The Listening Ear is a non-profit crisis center that provides free and confidential short-term sexual assault counseling (SAC) services for rape survivors and their significant others.
 Other free SAC services include: advocacy, support groups, a 24 hour crisis hotline, and community education.
 SAC counselors receive nearly 100 hours of training and are available 24-hours a day for emergencies.
 At the Listening Ear, a survivor of sexual assault will find support no matter what.

-Turning Point is a non-profit organization offering comprehensive services to survivors of sexual assault in Macomb County and is committed to providing services to survivors of sexual violence who are or have been incarcerated.
+Turning Point is a non-profit organization offering comprehensive services to survivors of sexual assault in Macomb County and is committed to providing services to survivors of sexual violence who are or have served time.
 Turning Point offers the following services: 24-hour crisis hotline, crisis intervention, hospital and court advocacy, domestic and sexual violence counseling, case management services, forensic nurse examinations, support groups, and information and referrals for survivors of sexual assault.
-Survivors who are still incarcerated can contact the 24-hour hotline.
-If a survivor contacts the hotline within 96 hours of the assault, a staff advocate and nurse examiner can respond to the call and complete the forensic exam at the correctional facility, while offering crisis intervention and support.
+Survivors who are still serving time can contact the 24-hour hotline.
+If a survivor contacts the hotline within 120 hours of a sexual assault, a staff advocate and nurse examiner can respond to the call and complete the forensic exam at the correctional facility, while offering crisis intervention and support.
 All services are free and confidential.

 P.O.
 Box 1123